RAHB-REALTORS-Association/Bridge-Directory-WP/bridge-directory/README.txt

 = How do I add the office directory to my site? =

-You can add the **Office List** block in the WordPress block editor.
+You can add the **Bridge Office List** block in the WordPress block editor.

 = What is the Advanced Query Filter? =